Koop Drive Trailhead and Kids Konnection Playground

 One day, Susan and her dear friend Michelle, who had just given birth to her own child with special needs, were discussing whether Wesley had ever actually played on a playground before.
 Susan realized that the answer was no. This led to a deeper discussion about inclusive playgrounds, something Michelle had discovered in an article she’d recently read.
 Inclusive playgrounds are special playgrounds designed so that all children of all abilities can play together.

-The ladies quickly took action, and in January of 2004 they formed a group called Kids Konnection complete with an executive board.
+The ladies quickly took action, and in January of 2004, they formed a group called Kids Konnection complete with an executive board.
 Word began to spread about the group formed for kids to connect through play.
-Their ambitious plan included the construction of a playground, parking and handicap accessible restrooms on at least one acre of land in central St. Tammany.
-Both then, Parish President, Kevin Davis and the Tammany Trace, were instrumental in the land donation.
+Their ambitious plan included the construction of a playground, parking and handicap-accessible restrooms on at least one acre of land in central St. Tammany.
+Kevin Davis, Parish President at that time, and the Tammany Trace, were instrumental in the land donation.
 Kids Konnection raised over $400,000.00 in one year.
 In the fall of 2007, with thousands of in-kind donations, over 500 volunteers gathered for three weekends to build south Louisiana's first totally accessible playground valued at $1 million.